DevMiser/Lumina_Frame/README.md

 Open a web browser and navigate to https://aistudio.google.com/.

-Sign in with your Google account (or create one), then click **Create API key**.
-Scroll down the page and click on  and follow the prompts to generate a key.
+Scroll down the page and click on **Get an API key**.
+Sign in with your Google account (or create one), then click **Create API key** and follow the prompts to generate a key.
 Copy it and keep it in a secure location.
 You will need it in a later step.

-> **Note:** The free Gemini API tier is sufficient for Lumina Frame's image generation.
-Usage limits apply — if you hit them, wait a few minutes and try again.
+> **Note:** The free Gemini API tier is insufficient for using Nano Banana 2 for image generation.
+You will need to set up a pay-as-you-go billing account connected to you API key.

 ---